IHS

 Pets for Life Program Manager

-Brittany has two dogs, Dante and Doogie, and two cats, Dre and Daenerys.
-In her spare time, she loves hiking, traveling, crafting, photography and managing her dog’s Instagram.
+Brittany has two dogs, Doogie and Squish, and a cat named Daenerys, all being IHS alumni.
+In her spare time, she loves crafting, traveling, and tending to her houseplants and pets.

 Morris McCall